Tanzanian woolly bat

 The Tanzanian woolly bat or Dobson's painted bata (Kerivoula africana) is a species of vesper bat in the family Vespertilionidae.

 It is found only in Tanzania.
 Locally, it is known as the "popo" or "tunge".

 Taxonomy and etymology

 It was initially described by Irish zoologist George Edward Dobson in 1878.

 He described the species based on a specimen collected by French zoologist Achille Raffray in 1875 in Zanzibar.

-Its species name "africana" is a New Latin derivative of Latin āfricānus, meaning "African".
+Its species name "africana" is a Neo-Latin derivative of Latin āfricānus, meaning "African".